far-edge/DistributedLedger/roaming-product-context/client/README.md

 ## Usage
 <br/>The RPC Service is now available on port `4026` of your environment.
+<br/>[The Orion Context Broker API](http://telefonicaid.github.io/fiware-orion/api/v2/stable/) is now available on port `2026` of your environment.

 ### The RPC Web Service API